Drew Major

 Drew Major (born June 17, 1956) is a computer scientist and entrepreneur.
-He is best known for his role as one of the principal engineers of the Novell NetWare operating system from early in Novell's history.
-He currently resides in Orem, Utah with his wife, Mary, and their four sons.
+He was one of the principal engineers of the Novell NetWare operating system from early in Novell's history.

+Biography

+He was born in California but has lived most of his life in Utah.
 Major received a Bachelor of Science degree from Brigham Young University in 1980, and graduated with honors in mathematics and computer science.
 He was born in California but has lived most of his life in Utah.